Drop (film): Plot

 Suspicious of Connor, Violet confronts him but is unable to prove he did anything.
 Unwilling to kill Henry, Violet slips a note to Phil informing him of the hostage situation, but Phil collapses shortly afterward and dies from poison while trying to exit the building.
 The user insults Violet over her failed plan and demands she kill Henry immediately.
 Violet orders shots and spikes Henry's, but panics as he prepares to drink his and makes a mess trying to stop him.
 When Henry leaves to clean up, Cara checks on Violet and mentions that Richard has had a similar bad date and has been watching Violet's table all night.
 Violet visits Richard with new shots and he reveals himself as her tormentor.

 Richard is on the mayor's payroll and plans to assassinate Henry, who intends to testify against the mayor, while pinning the murder on Violet.
 Henry arrives and drinks the fresh shot in front of them, but as Richard gloats to Violet, she reveals that she actually poisoned the dessert Richard is eating.
 Realizing that he will die soon and his assassination plan has been ruined, Richard becomes enraged and attempts to shoot Violet, but Henry pushes her out of the way and is shot instead.
-A scuffle ensues, during which one of Richard's wild shots pierces a window and Cara is stabbed by Richard, who, now exposed, sends an alert to his henchman to kill Toby and Jenn out of spite against Violet.
+A scuffle ensues, during which one of Richard's wild shots pierces a window and Cara is stabbed by Richard, who, now exposed, sends an alert to his henchman to kill Toby and Jen out of spite against Violet.
 Violet throws a hockey puck at the window, shattering it and blowing Richard outside, where he falls to his death; Violet nearly falls as well, but Henry saves her.
 Taking Henry's car, Violet races home while Jen is shot trying to protect Toby.
-Violet arrives and stabs the henchman, but he overpowers her; Toby then retrieves his dropped gun, and Violet shoots the henchman dead.
+Violet arrives and stabs the henchman who turns out to be the meter reader man, but he overpowers her; Toby then retrieves his dropped gun, and Violet shoots the henchman dead.

 Sometime later, Violet visits Henry and Jen in the hospital, while it is revealed that Henry's photos of the mayor have resulted in his arrest and prosecution.
 Jen sends a drop to prank Violet and Henry before the new couple plans a second date.